Juicy Meat & Crispy Skin

 - 15 lb. young turkey

-- cold water - about a gallon (enough to cover turkey)
+- 1 gallon cold water enough to cover turkey

 - ¾ cup kosher salt